Please note the consultation period has expired and the following is shown for information purposes only.

 Where do our Forum Members come from ?

 When we received formal approval to become the body that would produce our Neighbourhood Plan, we had a Membership of over 200 from all parts of our area.
 Membership has doubled again since then (see below).

 How have we produced our Plan ?

-As shown in our Outline Project Plan, we have put the Neighbourhood Plan together in three stages to ensure that it truely reflects the views of our community as intended by the Localism Act of 2011:
+As shown in our Outline Project Plan, we put the Neighbourhood Plan together in three stages to ensure that it truely reflected the views of our community as intended by the Localism Act of 2011:

 - Stage 1 – Involved collecting the views of our community about our area before any proposals were drafted;

 - Stage 2 – Took the results of Stage 1 and converted these into proposals for the key areas where our community wish to see change take place;

 - Stage 3 – Involved bringing proposals together for the whole area for community support before the Plan is formally assessed and put to a vote in a Referendum of registered electors in Paignton.

 Our Stage 1 SWOT Results

-A very big thank you to everyone who took part in the meetings across the plan area to identify Paignton’s “Strengths – Weaknesses – Opportunities – and Threats”.
+A very big thank you was given to everyone who took part in the meetings across the plan area to identify Paignton’s “Strengths – Weaknesses – Opportunities – and Threats”.
 These “SWOT” results are very important for two main reasons.
-First, they help identify views about our area before any proposals are made.
-Second, they help show where there is a shared view in different parts of our community.
-The diagram below shows where the SWOT’s have been produced.
+First, they helped identify views about our area before any proposals are made.
+Second, they helped show where there is a shared view in different parts of our community.
+The diagram below shows where the SWOT’s were produced.
 The response was much greater than anticipated.
 Instead of one SWOT from each of the 5 community partnership areas, a total of 13 were received.
 The results of all 13 neighbourhood SWOT’s are available to view by clicking on the relevant date below or by going to the Calendar date.
 To ensure the quality of information collected, no results were published until after Stage 1 was closed by the Forum on 1st August 2012.